Pechersk, Kyiv

 Pechersk (Печерськ) is a historical neighborhood in the city center of Kyiv, the capital of Ukraine.
 It is a part of the administrative Pechersk Raion (district).
 Pechersk is located between the Lypky, Klov and Dnieper hills.
-Its main streets are Ivan Mazepa Street, Dmytro Godzenko Street, and Lesya Ukrainka Boulevard.
+Its main streets are Ivan Mazepa Street, Dmytro Hodzenko Street, and Lesya Ukrainka Boulevard.

 History

-Its name comes from the caves of Kyiv Pechersk Lavra (founded in 1051) existing since ancient times.
+Its name comes from the caves of Kyiv-Pechersk Lavra (founded in 1051) existing since ancient times.
 The settlement began to emerge in the 12th century as the Pechersk Lavra settlement including areas around the former village of Berestove.
 In 16-17th century, Pechersk was a town.

 Construction of Old Cave Castle (the administrative center of Kyiv) began in the 1st half of the 18th century followed by New Pechersk fortress 30 - 40 years later.
-In the 19th century, the settlement included the former settlement Vasylkivski Rogatky.
+In the 19th century, the settlement included the former settlement Vasylkivski Rohatky.